-- The Scheme shall invest predominantly in a well-diversified portfolio of equity and equity related instruments of dividend yielding companies and hence will be affected by risks associated with such companies.
-While the investments will be in companies with a history of dividend payments, the Scheme's performance will depend on these companies' ability to maintain dividends in the future. - Given that, the scheme seeks to invest in equity/ equity related instruments of dividend yielding companies, the volatility and/or adverse performance of these companies, would have a material adverse bearing on the performance of the Scheme. - The scheme will be subjected to concentration risk as the fund is mandated to invest in dividend yielding companies.
-This may result in the Portfolio NAV to be more volatile as compared to a diversified portfolio. - Accordingly, the scheme may also face a relatively higher liquidity risk owing to larger concentrations in their exposures in the event of any significant redemptions occurring in the scheme. - Owing to high concentration risk, risk of capital loss is relatively high. - Also, as with all equity investing, there is the risk that companies in which this scheme will invest, may not achieve its expected earnings results, declare dividends, or that an unexpected change in the market or within the company may occur, both of which may adversely affect investment results.
-Thus, investing in a dividend yield fund could involve potentially greater volatility and risk.
+The scheme will be largely affected by the risks associated with Services and related stocks.
+The Scheme will mainly invest in Services and related companies thereby limiting its exposure to Services Theme.
+This will limit the capability of the Scheme to invest in other themes.

+- The scheme will be subjected to concentration risk as the fund is mandated to invest in particular theme.
+This may result in the Portfolio NAV to be more volatile as compared to a diversified portfolio. - Accordingly, the scheme may also face a relatively higher liquidity risk owing to larger concentrations in their exposures in the event of any significant redemptions occurring in the scheme. - Owing to high concentration risk for thematic scheme, risk of capital loss is relatively high. - Also, as with all equity investing, there is the risk that companies in Services theme will not achieve its expected earnings results, or that an unexpected change in the market or within the company may occur, both of which may adversely affect investment results.
+Thus, investing in a theme specific fund could involve potentially greater volatility and risk.